 Here at the Strategist, we like to think of ourselves as crazy (in the good way) about the stuff we buy, but as much as we’d like to, we can’t try everything.
-Which is why we have People’s Choice, in which we find the best-reviewed (that’s four-to-five-star reviews and lots of ‘em) products and single out the most convincing.
-While we’ve written about lots of trash cans for the kitchen and talked with environmental experts about compost bins, we’ve gone deep here on the best compost tumblers for your patio or garden that you can find on Amazon.
-(Note that reviews have been edited for length and clarity.)
+Which is why we have People’s Choice, in which we find the best-reviewed products and single out the most convincing ones.
+(You can learn more about our rating system and how we pick each item here.)

 Best-rated compost tumbler

-Best compost tumbler with two chambers
+Best easy-turn compost tumbler

-Best large compost tumbler
+Best compact compost tumbler

-Best stainless-steel compost tumbler with insulation
+Best dual-chamber compost tumbler